angecas/gameApp/README.md

 ## Part II

 - With user defaults, the app remembers the previously selected genre when reopened.
+To remove this genre preselection, one only needs to go back to the genres menu selection.

 https://github.com/angecas/gameApp/assets/72696978/9c8b138c-92f3-4c7d-ba74-063ae05ba791